 Professor Simon Gilbody is Director of the Mental Health & Addictions Research Group (MHARG) at the University of York, and holds a Joint appointment with the Hull York Medical School (HYMS), where he is a member of the Centre for Health and Population Sciences.

 Simon is a leading health services researcher.
-He held a fellowship with the Medical Research Council (1996-2000) and completed his doctorate (DPhil/PhD awarded 2001) on psychometrics and outcome measurement in mental health services.
-His research draws upon his clinical background; having first studied Psychology before training in Medicine, Psychiatry and Cognitive Behaviour Therapy.
+He held a Fellowship with the Medical Research Council (1996-2000) and completed his Doctorate (DPhil/PhD awarded 2001) on psychometrics and outcome measurement in mental health services.
+His research draws upon his clinical background; having studied Psychology before completing training in Medicine, Psychiatry and Cognitive Behaviour Therapy.
 Simon was awarded a personal chair (Professorship) in Psychological Medicine and Health Services Research by the University of York in 2008.

 Taking a population approach to mental health, Simon conducts large epidemiological studies and clinical trials (and reviews of trials) to promote effective, efficient and equitable NHS mental health services.
-His work focuses on common mental health problems (such as depression and anxiety) and the promotion of physical health amongst those with severe mental illnesses (such as schizophrenia and bipolar illness).
+Simon researches in primary care, and at the interface between mental and physical health.
+Some recent examples of his work include:

-As an honorary consultant psychiatrist with Tees Esk and Wear Valley (TEWV), Simon provides a specialist assessment service and psychological treatment for people with Obsessive Compulsive Disorder (OCD) in the City of York.
+Simon is also an honorary consultant psychiatrist with Tees Esk and Wear Valleys NHS Trust in the City of York.
 He is a Fellow of the Royal College of Psychiatrists (elected 2009).

 Simon’s work takes a population - and primary care approach - to common mental health problems such as depression and severe mental health problems such as schizophrenia and bipolar disorder.